SD-Wire/weather-app/README.md

 🖥️ Start the Backend Dev Server php artisan serve
 The API will be running at http://localhost:8000

+generate OPenWeatherApiToken and add it to .env in your backend eg. OPENWEATHERMAP_API_KEY=de9a9a9eeb6b971b2c4a6a5292a49add

 💻 Frontend (Next.js + TailwindCSS)
 📦 Setup